egorliap/egorliap/README.md

 ---

-📫 Feel free to explore my repositories or reach out if you'd like to collaborate on backend systems, C++, or optimization projects.
+📫 Feel free to explore my repositories or reach out if you're interested in Machine Learning, Data Science, Python, or Backend Engineering.